collectiveaccess/ProvidenceDocs/_source/import/splitters.rst

 attributes
 `````````````
-      Sets or maps metadata for the entity record by referencing the metadataElement code and the location in the data source where the data values can be found
+      Sets or maps metadata for newly created records by referencing the metadataElement code and the location in the data source where the data values can be found

       See below for additonal attribute settings for the entitySplitter and objectRepresentationSplitter